Velocity Variance Pseudoscience

 Many software development teams are doing estimation in story points using a technique often referred to as relative estimation.
 In my article Estimating the Value of Story Points, I pointed out that estimating in story points fails to correlate to cycle time outcomes, meaning that story point estimates are measures of effort, not cycle time.
 I asked the question, “What is the value of estimating effort if it doesn’t predict delivery outcomes?”
 I also questioned the value of relative estimation itself.
 What is the virtue of comparing two things in size and labeling each of them in comparison to one another?

-In this article, I will discuss a common defense of story point estimation called Velocity Variance.
-Below is a column chart showing the velocity of a software delivery team between January and the end of June of a year.
+Below is a column chart showing the velocity of a software delivery team between January and the end of June.
 Each item is represented as a colored block, the story point estimate of the work item is the number on the block.
 The total story points delivered each sprint is at the top of the column.
+This chart is read by someone who believes velocity variance to be significant because it tells a success story: the variance between highs and lows is high on the left, and over time, the velocity converges around 13.5.
+A coach who taught this to a team might believe that the team has learned to improve estimation and has become predictable finding what they are truly capable of and selecting the appropriate amount of work for each sprint.

 This chart appears on its surface to be data-driven and important.
 We can see how many things we delivered during each two week period (throughput), and we can see the size of each item.